jupcan/osm-gps/README.md

 4331489763 state md5: 6d7014c2db65e030d3ae0af84286edfe
 [("I'm in 4331489739 and I go to 4331489738", "(4331489738, ['4331489528', '4331489668', '4331489711', '4762868815', '4928063625'])", '48.137'), ("I'm in 4331489739 and I go to 4331489740", "(4331489740, ['4331489528', '4331489668', '4331489711', '4762868815', '4928063625'])", '108.841'), ("I'm in 4331489739 and I go to 4331489763", "(4331489763, ['4331489528', '4331489668', '4331489711', '4762868815', '4928063625'])", '63.11')]
 ```
-that is, for the initial state we look for its succesors updating each time the state by checking if the node im at the moment is in the state space and removing it from the list if so. also generating the new md5 representation of each state and printing the frontier of the problem once inserting some treeNode examples and removing one of them.
+that is, for the initial state we look for its succesors updating each time the state by checking if the node im at the moment is in the state space and removing it from the list if so. also generating the new md5 representation of each state and printing the frontier of the problem once inserting three treeNode object examples and removing one of them.

 delivered [task2 documentation](/docs/task2.pdf)